muratkendir/dist-gis-exercises/docs/exercise1-bns.md

 - [ ] Check all available commands: <mark>docker \-\- help</mark>
 - [ ] If you want to check command-specific options and arguments, type <mark>docker any_command \-\- help</mark> (For exp. "docker ps --help")

 > TIP: The terminal screen and available commands here will have the same or similar commands as a Linux terminal screen (command line), because usually the examples run on a Linux system.
-To check which version of Linux is used as the base operating system, type <mark>uname -a</mark> in the terminal.
+To check which version of Linux is used as the base operating system, type **uname -a** in the terminal.

 <figure style="width:%100;text-align: center;">
   <img src="../images/exr5/1100_play_docker.png" alt="Play with Docker" style="border:3px solid darkgray">